nuvolos-cloud/resolos/README.md

 ## Acknowledgements

 The Resolos project has been partly funded by UNIGE within the Geneva cantonal program “digital infrastructure and services for researchers (PL12146)

+The authors are thankful for support from the Euler institute at Università della Svizzera italiana in testing Resolos on their HPC infra.